Shear-enhanced elasticity in the cubic blue phase I: Introduction

-In this study, we focus on the defect-mediated rheology of cholesteric blue phase I (BPI) with the goal to shed some light on the origin of its viscoelastic behaviour.
+In this study, we focus on the defect-mediated rheology of cholesteric blue phase I (BPI) with the goal to investigate the origin of its viscoelastic behavior.
 BPI exists in a narrow temperature range as one of the frustrated, intermediate phases between the cholesteric and the isotropic phase ~\cite{G56,S69,MSA1981,Crooker1989,Crooker,dGP}.
-In the presence of chiral constituents, the cholesteric host phase forms double twist cylinders (DTCs) as its best compromise between minimising its total free energy and accommodating more twist at the same time.
-This can be intuitively realised as in DTCs the director field rotates around two perpendicular axes as opposed to only one in a simple cholesteric phase.
+In the presence of chiral constituents, the cholesteric host phase forms double twist cylinders (DTCs) as its best compromise between minimizing its total free energy and accommodating more twist at the same time.
+This can be intuitively realized as in DTCs the director field rotates along all directions perpendicular to its axes as opposed to only one in a simple cholesteric phase.
+This rotation is usually decomposed into two rotations along the Cartesian axes perpendicular to the axis of the DTC, hence the naming `double-twist cylinder'.
 The DTCs arrange in regular, periodic arrays with characteristic length scales in the range of several hundreds of nanometres.
 Importantly, DTCs cannot be formed without creating defect regions between them~\cite{MSA1981}.
-This frustration gives rise to a network of topological $-1/2$ disclination lines, which is responsible for many physical properties of BPs, including their rheology and characteristic behaviour under phase transitions.
-The regular, three-dimensional structure makes them also very suitable for a variety of photonic applications~\cite{SCD2016,DMO2005,HSM2012,HSC2013,KBP1984,CVH1984,N1998,ZFR2012,FZ2010,FZ2011,FYY2009}.
+This frustration gives rise to a network of topological $-1/2$ disclination lines, which is responsible for many physical properties of BPs, including their rheology and characteristic behavior under phase transitions.
+The regular, three-dimensional structure makes them also very suitable for a variety of photonic applications~\cite{SCD2016,DMO2005,HSM2012,HSC2013,KBP1984,CVH1984,N1998,ZFR2012,FZ2010,FZ2011,FYY2009,Oton20}.
 BPs are differentiated into the three sub-phases BPI, BPII and BPIII, depending on the structure and symmetry of their disclination network.
-BPI and BPII are characterised by a body-centered cubic or simple cubic lattice, respectively~\cite{MSA1981,TYK2015}.
-They are easily recognisable under a polarised microscope through their typical platelet texture, which is made up of polygonal crystallites that are separated by grain boundaries.
+BPI and BPII are characterized by a body-centered cubic or simple cubic lattice, respectively~\cite{MSA1981,TYK2015}.
+They are easily recognizable under a polarized microscope through their typical platelet texture, which is made up of polygonal crystallites that are separated by grain boundaries.
 In BPI, the disclination lines are well separated and do not intersect, whereas in BPII they form two interpenetrating lattices that are connected at nodal points and give rise to a tetrahedral network structure.
 It is generally assumed that these topological differences between BPI and BPII are ultimately responsible for their different response under external strain.
-BPIII, on the contrary, appears under the microscope as a blue foggy phase that does not exhibit the above mentioned platelet texture~\cite{HSC2011,OEP2011,GKH2016}.
+BPIII, on the contrary, appears under the microscope as a blue foggy phase that does not exhibit the above mentioned platelet texture~\cite{HSC2011,OEP2011,GKH2016,FSO2018,Iwa2010}.
 The symmetry of BPIII is the same as that of the isotropic phase, which leads to the general conclusion that disclination lines in BPIII form random network without long-range periodicity.
-The defects destabilise the local order structure, a feature that manifests itself in the strikingly narrow temperature range over which a pure BPIII sample is stable.